bitpaket/docs/docs/help/billing.md

 We generate invoices on each month's first day.
 You pay what've you used.

-> Note: If you subscribe one of our plans, then your payment date can be different instead of first day.
+> **Note**: If you subscribe one of our plans, then your payment date can be different instead of first day.

 ### How can I pay?

 We accept almost all Credit Cards and Wire Transfers using FastSpring.
 You can pay your balances online with confidence.
 We do not store your card information.

-> Attention!
-To prevent interruption, we suggest you to pay your balances by Credit Card.
+> **Attention!** To prevent interruption, we suggest you to pay your balances by Credit Card.

 ## Coupons

 If you have any coupon code, you can redeem it on this page.
 Just click **Redeem a Coupon** button and you will be prompted to enter your code.
 If success, you will be discounted from your first invoice.

-> Attention!
-Any existing invoices or awaiting balances will not be discounted.
+> **Attention!** Any existing invoices or awaiting balances will not be discounted.
 Coupon code works for upcoming invoices and balances that you applied.

 ## Subscriptions